 Everything that we do is centred on improving the lives of children and adults living with Crohn’s and colitis, and ultimately finding cures.

 For more than 40 years, Crohn’s and Colitis Canada has led the way in giving Canadians affected by these diseases hope for a cure, support and education, and a community that understands.
 Read our Annual Report to learn more about our recent achievements and what we are doing to make it stop.
-Watch our new video to see how we've changed the future for so many Canadians through past efforts.
+Watch our video to see how we've changed the future for so many Canadians through past efforts.

 We invest in four key Mission Priorities:

 Thanks to the generosity of our supporters, we have invested $115 million in research to date, making us the largest non-governmental funder of inflammatory bowel disease research in Canada and the second largest in the world.
 Our rigorous and unbiased research grant review process ensures that we invest in the best researchers and most promising studies in Canada.
 This is the reason why Canada has become a global powerhouse for Crohn’s and colitis research.
 Our impact has been profound:

 Our research strategy has evolved to drive greater innovation and collaboration, attract more funding, and focus more on studies that impact patient outcomes and care.

 - Investments that have led to new treatments and lower rates of surgery